skipcloud/skipcloud.github.io/_posts/2020-06-07-ruby:-blocks,-procs,-and-lambdas.md

 You can't talk about ruby without covering blocks, when you start out you are introduced to them from the get-go.
-Procs and lambdas, however, aren't mentioned which is understandable because you can get away with writing ruby without ever really knowing what they are.
+Procs and lambdas, however, aren't mentioned when you're starting to learn ruby which is understandable because you can get away with writing ruby without ever really knowing what they are.

 I am here to throw a ton of information about blocks, procs, and lambdas at you as well as a generous helping of code examples, let's see what sticks.

 ## blocks

-Let's start off with blocks, you can't write ruby without coming across them at some point.
+Let's start off with blocks.
 A block in ruby is a section of code you can pass to a method to be called later, a block can be written in two different ways.
 The multi-line `do end` version:

 ```ruby
 3.times do